nschonni/cordova-docs/articles/tutorial-package-publish/tutorial-package-publish-readme.md

      ms.date="02/17/2016"
      ms.author="normesta"/>

-# Package your Cordova app so that you can publish it
+# Package your Cordova app so that you can publish it to a store

 Create a package for each platform that you want to target.
 Then you can publish each package to a store.